magicsearch/magicsearch/index.md

 ## Privacy Policy

-MagicSearch built the Magnet Search Pro app.
-This SERVICE is provided by MagicSearch at no cost and is intended for use as is.
+Magsch built the Magnet Search Pro app.
+This SERVICE is provided by Magsch at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.